DrewCam/drewcam.github.io/docs/blog/posts/SC200-my-experience.md

 ### Understanding My Weaknesses

-Despite my extensive experience with Microsoft Sentinel and Defender, I failed my first attempt.
+Despite my experience with Microsoft Sentinel and Defender, I failed my first attempt.
 I realized my weakness was in Defender for Cloud, which we don't manage for many of our clients.
 This insight was crucial for adjusting my study plan and focusing on weaker areas.

 ### Study Resources

 **Microsoft Learn Modules**:
 I completed the MS Learn modules twice.
 First, I went through the standard SC-200 materials and then through the instructor-led modules.
 This comprehensive approach helped reinforce my knowledge and identify gaps.

 **Hands-on Labs**: